empathic-ai/altimit/README.md

 • Serialization: Efficiently cache data included in the replication system.

+• Seamless RPC: Calling remote services is as intuitive as local ones.

 • Distributed Computing: Built-in mesh networking for creating large-scale simulations.

 • Animation: Create animations and record network interactions for future playback.